hank-ai/darknet/README_PGO.md

 	-- The CUDA compiler identification is NVIDIA 12.0.140		# <-- NOTE v12.0.140
 	-- Detecting CUDA compiler ABI info

-Note how NVCC is using the C++ 12.0.140 compiler, while the rest of Darknet is built with version 13.3.0.
+Please note how NVCC is using the C++ 12.0.140 compiler, while the rest of Darknet is built with version 13.3.0.

 If you attempt to generate and use profile information with objects compiled with different compiler versions, you'll see errors such as these: